pantheon-systems/documentation/source/content/guides/multisite/03-config.md

 1. Click **Connect with SFTP** to access the credentials for connecting to your preferred SFTP client.

-1. Click **Open SFTP client**, and enter your User Dashboard password when prompted.
+1. Click **Open SFTP client**, and enter your password when prompted.

   If you run into issues, please refer to Pantheon's [SFTP documentation](/guides/sftp/sftp-connection-info).